xrbarcelona/xrbarcelona/README.md

 ## Features ##

 - A simple landing page with blog functionality built with Netlify CMS
-- Editabe Pages: Landing, About, Product, Blog-Collection and Contact page with Netlify Form support
+- Editabe Pages: Landing, About, Event, Blog-Collection and Contact page with Netlify Form support
 - Create Blog posts from Netlify CMS
 - Tags: Separate page for posts under each tag
 - Basic directory organization